RetoSchmucki/regionalGAM/README.md

 library(MASS)
 ```

 A collated index correspond to the expected value for a year, when taking into account the variation contained among sites.
-Here we also add an autoregressive term to account for temporal autocorrelation in the time series `corAR1(form = ~ YEAR | SITE)`.
+Here we also add an autoregressive term to account for temporal autocorrelation in the time series `corAR1`.

 ```
 # compute collated annual indices